DheepthaRajesh/dheeptha_rajesh/README.md

   2. **BankOfAmerica-project** : Simulation of an online banking platform containing all its basic functionalities such as login/sign up, deposit, withdraw , etc. using Python - 2020

-  3. **Cybersecurity-portfolio** : Contains cybersecurity projects from the Google Cybersecurity Professional Certification, including security audits, risk assessments, managing file permissions in Linux, SQL filtering for security investigations, and vulnerability report for a database server, all based on real-world scenarios - 2024
+  3. **Cybersecurity-portfolio** : Contains cybersecurity projects from the Google Cybersecurity Professional Certification, including security audits, risk assessments, managing file permissions in Linux, SQL filtering for security investigations, vulnerability report for a database server, and incident report analysis for DDoS attack, all based on real-world scenarios - 2024

   4. **Educational-Q&A-android(java)-app** : Android app developed using Java, Firebase and built on Stream SDK, designed to manage classroom queries while not compromising on engagement and content delivery - 2023